George Whiting

 George Elbridge Whiting (September 14, 1840 – October 14, 1923) was an American composer of classical music.

-Early life and career
+Early life

 George Whiting was born in Holliston, Massachusetts on September 14, 1840.
 He founded the Beethoven Society in Hartford, Connecticut when he was fifteen years old.
 He moved to Boston, Massachusetts in 1862 and later to New York City.

+Career

 Whiting was a student of George Washbourne Morgan.
 He went to Liverpool, England, and studied with William Thomas Best.
 He later studied in Berlin with Carl August Haupt (harmony), Robert Radecke (orchestration), and others.

 Whiting worked in various positions in Albany, New York and Boston.
 He succeeded John Henry Willcox as organist and choir master at the Church of the Immaculate Conception on the south side of Boston, where he composed his masses in C minor, F minor, and E♭ major.